 For those seeking advanced training as professional herbalists, the IIEI offers a second year of the Professional Herbalist Course.
 The second year focuses on evaluation and assessment techniques and clinical application.
-It presents more in depth information on European, Ayurvedic and Traditional Chinese herbal traditions.
+It presents more in-depth information on Western, Ayurvedic and Traditional Chinese herbal traditions.

 The 9-month training program is offered in a series of three modules: Module 4 – Fall quarter; Module 5 – Winter quarter; and Module 6 – Spring quarter.
 You need not take the modules in sequence, and you need not finish them all in one year.
 You will receive a certificate of completion for each module.
 After successful completion of all three modules, you will receive your Advanced Professional Herbalist Certificate.
 The prerequisite to enter the program is to have taken all three modules of the first year course or equivalent classes and/or study.